judasgutenberg/Esp8266_RemoteControl/README.md

 3. Add a record to the device_type table describing your particular type of device (in this case, ESP8266).
 Details for this don't matter much.
 4. Add a record to the device_type_feature table describing the pin (mostly the pin number and perhaps the I2C address if it is on a slave).
 5. Add a record to the device_feature table describing the specific pin (here a human readable name would be useful).
 6. Now you can change the state of a particular ESP8266's pin by changing the state of the value column in the device_feature record.
 Make sure to set enabled to 1 as well.
+Depending on the speed of your network and how frequently you set polling, the change should manifest within a minute or so.

 Here is the user interface, which allows you to turn items on and off in the list by checking the "power on" column.